-This view provides 6 faders that are very handy for the live performance to tweak the sound in real time or add subtle expressive details when needed.
+This view provides six faders that are very handy in live performance for tweaking the sound in real time, or to add subtle expressive details when needed.
 Play and tweak them in real time using the onboard keyboard, or use them as an extra control surface when playing with an external controller.